Home > Insights > Publications > Significant Changes to Hart-Scott-Rodino Premerger Filing Requirements: What Businesses Need to Know

 4. Changes to Disclosures of Deal-Related Documents

 • Business Documents: The Final Rule recasts the so-called “4(c) and 4(d)” documents as “business documents” and broadens their scope.
 While the focus remains on materials prepared for or by officers or directors, the Final Rule now also covers documents from supervisory deal team leads—individuals responsible for the strategic evaluation of the transaction, even if they do not hold official officer or director titles.
-The Final Rule also mandates submission of plans and reports shared with the CEO or board within the past year that address overlapping products, competition, competitors or market shares.
+The Final Rule also mandates submission of plans and reports shared with the CEO or board within the past year that address overlapping products, competition, competitors or market shares—this now includes ordinary course documents.
 Any foreign-language documents must include a verbatim English translation.

 • Non-Definitive Agreements: As before, the definitive agreement or agreements for the transaction must be provided to the Agencies.
 In the absence of definitive agreements, letters of intent and similar documents must contain sufficient specificity on the structure and scope of the transaction, including the total amount of consideration, governance and key personnel retention, among other material terms.